cornell-ece2400/ece2400-docs/docs/ece2400-coding-conventions.md

     }

 Notice the use of spaces inside the parentheses since the `()` tokens should be conceptually separated from the conditional expression.
+We personally really like this style, but can also be okay to skip this horizontal whitespace like ths:

+    :::c
+    if (conditional_expression0) {
+      statement0;
+    }
+    else if (conditional_expression1) {
+      statement1;
+    }
+    else {
+      statement2;
+    }

+However, it is critical to be consistent!
 If you use curly braces for one part of an if/then/else statement you must use them for all parts of the statement.
 Avoid single line if statements:

     :::c
     if ( conditional_expression0 ) return 1; // incorrect